 Like other medications, Latisse can cause some side effects.
 However, they’re uncommon and generally mild, meaning you shouldn’t let any of the potential side effects affect your decision to use Latisse.

-The most common side effects of Latisse include itching and redness of the eyes, skin darkening and the growth of hair outside the treatment area.
+The most common side effects of Latisse include itching and redness of the eyes, skin darkening, and dry eye symptoms.
 These all affect less than four percent of people who use Latisse.
 All are reversible after you stop using Latisse.

 Since Latisse is applied directly to the eyelids, it’s important to use the sterile applicators that are provided with the medication.
 Applying Latisse using an unclean applicator or reusing the applicator could increase your risk of developing an eye infection.